-Notice that ${\tt ShoppingCart}$ and ${\tt TransactionInterceptor}$ don't know anything about each other.
+Notice that ShoppingCart and TransactionInterceptor don't know anything about each other.

 Interceptors are deployment-specific.
-(We don't need a ${\tt TransactionInterceptor}$ in our unit tests!)
+(We don't need a TransactionInterceptor in our unit tests!)
 By default, an interceptor is disabled.
-We can enable an interceptor using the CDI deployment descriptor ${\tt META-INF/beans.xml}$ of the jar or Java EE module.
+We can enable an interceptor using the CDI deployment descriptor META-INF/beans.xml of the jar or Java EE module.
 This is also where we specify the interceptor ordering.
+Better still, we can use @Priority annotation to enable the interceptor and define it's ordering at the same time.